 Examples of ‘shop’ close variants: shops, shopping, shopper, shoppers

 I like to think of keyword match types like a target.
 As you move down the match types the target audience gets smaller, but what you lose in reach you make up for in relevancy.
 Having an exact match is like hitting the bullseye, those people are searching for exactly the keyword you’re bidding on.

 Take a look at a list of some of the search terms that would show for each match type of bike shops.
 Note that any out ring match types will also match the search terms in the inner rings.
 So a broad match of bike shop would match to all the search terms on the target.

 *These words would not match to the phrase and exact match keywords if close variants was disabled.

 That’s the rundown on AdWords keyword match types.
-If you’d like to learn more about keyword match types and creating a successful AdWords campaign, attend one of our live, hands-on trainings.Technology, Google AdWords, PPC and tagged keyword match types.
+If you’d like to learn more about keyword match types and creating a successful AdWords campaign, attend one of our live, hands-on trainings.Technology, Google AdWords, Paid Search and tagged keyword match types.
 Bookmark the permalink.